ConduitPlatform/Conduit/README.md

 # Conduit Platform

-Conduit is a NodeJS-based Backend as a Server, that aims to cut down development times by providing ready-made modules that offer common functionality out of the box, and allowing maximum flexibility to add custom functionality.
+Conduit is a NodeJS-based Backend as a Service, that aims to cut down development times by providing ready-made modules that offer common functionality out of the box, and allowing maximum flexibility to add custom functionality.